-When a family you know is struggling, it’s human nature to want to lend a hand.
-Perhaps the family needs assistance as they deal with an illness, or a parent is struggling with unemployment.
+When a family you know is struggling, it’s natural to want to lend a hand.
+Maybe the family needs help as they deal with an illness or death, or perhaps a parent is struggling with unemployment.
 If you aren’t exactly sure how to raise money for a family in need, crowdfunding empowers you to make a difference in a low-pressure way.

-Reach out to the family you want to help and ask how they’re coping with their situation.
-If they talk about particular challenges, inquire respectfully about how financial support could help ease their burden.
+Reach out to the family you’d like to help and ask how they’re coping with their situation.
+If they talk about particular challenges, respectfully ask about how financial support could help ease their burden.

 - A Better Home for Danny